gdiannarbor/gdiannarbor.com/events/git/slides/cli-caveat.md

 <br/>

-A lot of these will work in a Windows terminal but not all.
+A lot of these will work in a Windows terminal but not all (unless you're using bash in Windows 10).
 <!-- .element: class="align-left" -->

 <br/>